Ron Hornaday Jr.: 2005–2011

-On November 13, 2009, he won his fourth Camping World Truck Series championship, joining Jeff Gordon, Richard Petty, Dale Earnhardt, and Jimmie Johnson as the only drivers to win four or more titles in the three major series of NASCAR.
+On November 13, 2009, Hornaday won his fourth Camping World Truck Series championship, joining Jeff Gordon, Richard Petty, Dale Earnhardt, and Jimmie Johnson as the only drivers to win four or more titles in the three major series of NASCAR.
 He also became the first driver since Greg Biffle in 2000 to clinch the title before the last race of the season.

 For the final three races of the 2010 Sprint Cup season, Stewart–Haas Racing hired Hornaday as a standby driver should expectant father Ryan Newman have to leave the track.
 Newman became a father on November 18, 2010, three days before the season finale.

 In 2011, Hornaday won four races.
 However, in the later stages of the season, he struggled with consistency, compared to his other seasons.
-As a result, Hornaday drove three races in the #2 KHI truck, to help the team catch up in the standings.
+As a result, Hornaday drove three races in the No. 2 KHI truck, to help the team catch up in the standings.
 By the time he was back in the No. 33 truck, Hornaday was second in the series being 15 points behind Austin Dillon when he reached the penultimate race of the year at Texas.
 There Hornaday raced behind rival Kyle Busch and reached second place.
 When Hornaday passed by Busch on lap thirteen, he made contact with Busch to avoid a slowing truck of Johnny Chapman and in the next turn under a caution, Busch intentionally slammed into Hornaday pushing him head-on into the wall.
 Hornaday was mathematically eliminated from contention for the Truck title.
 Busch received suspension from the NNS and NSCS race that weekend as a result.
 Hornaday later said that after hearing Busch's arrogance after the incident, he was going to settle matters with Busch at the end of the race, but was restrained and instead had a phone call with Busch a couple days after that sizzled the feud.